Approximation of Discrete-Time Infinite-Horizon Mean-Field Equilibria via Finite-Horizon Mean-Field Equilibria: Fixed-Point Iteration for MFGs

+Then, using Lemma \ref{lem:222} and Lemma \ref{lem:h24}, we provide a sharp upper bound for $\rho(A_T)$ and show that \eqref{eq:g23} is a lower bound for $\rho(A_T)$ for sufficiently large $T$.
+This will amount to a large fraction of the proof of Theorem \ref{thrm:main}.
+The main caveat of the proof will be that we have to argue by contradiction to exhaust all the possibilities of the asymptotes of $T \mapsto \rho(A_T)$, which results in tight asymptotes for $\rho(A_T)$ only for sufficiently large $T$.
+The proof only provides us the existence of such a threshold for $T$.

-\begin{theorem} Suppose $\beta <1$.
+\begin{theorem} Suppose that Assumption \ref{assump:1} holds.
+Further suppose $\beta <1$.
 For any sufficiently large $T$ we must have:

-In particular, for all sufficiently large $T$, we must have that $r \leq \sqrt{ \rho(A_T)\hat K \beta}.$ \end{theorem} \begin{proof} Recall that $z + \frac 1z$ is real if and only if $z \in \{ z \in \mathbb C : |z|=1\}$ or $z \in \mathbb R_{\not =0}.$ Since the roots of the polynomial $p$ are all real numbers, we will study the behavior of the polynomial $p$ on the real line.
+In particular, for all sufficiently large $T$, we must have that $r \leq \sqrt{ \rho(A_T)\hat K \beta}.$ \end{theorem} \begin{proof} Recall that $z + z^{-1}$ is real if and only if $z \in \{ z \in \mathbb C : |z|=1\}$ or $z \in \mathbb R_{\not =0}.$ Since the root of the polynomial $p$ that corresponds to $\rho(A_T)$ must be a real number in this case, we will study the behavior of the polynomial $p$ on the real line.
 If we can eliminate the possibility that $|z| \not = 1$, the result follows.
-Since if $z$ is a root of $p$, $1/z$ will also be a root of $p$, for our purposes it will be sufficient to investigate the real roots of $p$ that are greater than $1$.
+We note that, if $z$ is a root of $p$, $z^{-1}$ will also be a root of $p$, for our purposes it will be sufficient to investigate the real roots of $p$ that are greater than $1$.
 In particular, we want to understand where the largest real root $z$ of $p$ may lie on.